cdisc-org/conformance-rules-editor/docs/boolean_logic.md

 Note that another rule exists to check for the presence of --ELTM and --TPTREF:

 - Rule ID: CG0092
+- Condition
-- Condition: `--ELTM present in dataset`
+  > --ELTM present in dataset
+- Rule
-- Rule: `--TPTREF present in dataset`
+  > --TPTREF present in dataset
 - Citation:
   > The description of a time point that acts as a fixed reference for a series of planned time points, used for study data tabulation.
 Description of the fixed reference point referred to by --ELTM, --TPTNUM, --TPT, --STINT, and --ENINT.